balena-io-experimental/balena-sound/README.md

 * After the application has pushed and the device has downloaded the latest changes you're ready to go!
 * Connect the audio output of your Pi to the AUX input on your Hi-Fi or speakers
-* Search for your device (`balenaSound xxxx` name is used by default) on your phone or laptop and pair. `xxxx` will be the first 4 characters of the device ID in the balenaCloud dashboard.
+* The `balenaSound xxxx` name is used by default, where `xxxx` will be the first 4 characters of the device ID in the balenaCloud dashboard.
+* If using Bluetooth: search for your device on your phone or laptop and pair.
+* If using Airplay: select the balenaSound device from your audio output options.
+* If using Spotify Connect: open Spotify and choose the balenaSound device as an alternate output.
 * Let the music play!

 This project is in active development so if you have any feature requests or issues please submit them here on GitHub.
 PRs are welcome, too.